WillSoper/WillSoper.github.io/_posts/2020-06-15-dream-big-act-small-taking-control-with-goals.md

 Eventually, I'd built myself up to doing 8 or 9 of these 25 minute blocks every day.
 I had learned how to produce parametric drawings using CAD software (Fusion360), how to use a laser cutter, a 3D printer, some more advanced electronics (all of which I did with the aid of my local hackspace - if you have one near you, they're amazing, support them!) and I ended up building some things that I look at now and feel proud of.
 These were the **side-effects** of my goal.
 They were not my goal, but they were evidence to me that I was improving.
 I was sticking to my "Act Small" plan and I could see myself concentrating often, the tangible output of that work fuelled me to keep going.
 The net result?
 Confidence.
 I could prove that I hadn't tricked myself in to believing I was improving.
 I could prove to myself that I wasn't as unwell as before.
 There was no doubt that I was getting better, and that confidence fuels itself.
 It's harder to stop when your progress is so obvious.

+This whole journey started with me joining two ends of the same wire together for 25 minutes.
+It continued for weeks with small steps that were equally mundane.

 The final result of all this was a Dream Big goal that I categorically achieved.
 I was able to work again.
 I'm stronger than I've ever been, and whilst I've had struggles along the way (mental health is never done, or finished) I haven't found myself in such a dark place for so long since.
 What's more, I learned a valuable lesson about how small things can compound to achieve big things.

 This was the birth of Dream Big, Act Small for me.
 I didn't call it that at the time, I couldn't find the right words until months later, but this is where it started.